RACE-Game/race/docs/command-line.md

 {
   "title": "<GAME TITLE>",
-  "reg_addr": "<REPLACE WITH THE REGISTRATION ADDRESS>", "bundle_addr": "<REPLACE WITH THE BUNDLE ADDRESS>", "token_addr": "<REPLACE WITH THE TOKEN ADDRESS>", "max_players": <number>,
+  "reg_addr": "<REPLACE WITH THE REGISTRATION ADDRESS>", "bundle_key": "<REPLACE WITH THE BUNDLE ADDRESS>", "token_addr": "<REPLACE WITH THE TOKEN ADDRESS>", "max_players": <number>,
   "min_deposit": <number>,